md685-njit/Assignment-1/README.md

 git config --global user.email "you@example.com"
 ```

+Your repository will be public, and every commit shows this email address.
+To keep your address private, use the no-reply address GitHub gives you under Settings, then Emails.

 ### Visual Studio Code

 Install VS Code from https://code.visualstudio.com/.
 Open the repository with File, then Open Folder, and choose the `cs690-a1-controlled-eval` folder.
 If VS Code asks whether you trust the authors of the files, choose Yes.
 If it suggests the Python extension, install it.

 From now on you can run every command in VS Code's terminal (Terminal, then New Terminal), which opens in the repository folder.

-## 5. Put the code in your private GitHub repository
+## 5. Put the code in a public GitHub repository

-You will submit a link to a private GitHub repository.
-Create it now, before you run anything, so that your commits and ledger entries record the work as you do it.
+You will submit a link to a public GitHub repository.
+Create it now, before you run anything, so that your commits record the work as you do it.

 1. Sign in to GitHub and open https://github.com/new.
-2. Name the repository, for example `cs690-a1`, and choose **Private**.
+2. Name the repository, for example `cs690-a1`, and choose **Public**.
 Do not add a README, a .gitignore file, or a license, because this folder already has what it needs.
 Click Create repository.
 3. Copy the HTTPS address that GitHub shows.
 It looks like `https://github.com/YOUR-USERNAME/cs690-a1.git`.
 4. In the terminal, from the repository folder, run these commands one at a time.
 Use your own address in the fifth command.